Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

-# Splunk Frozen path Data Management Scripts
+# Splunk Frozen Bucket (path) Data Management Scripts
 This repository provides a set of Bash scripts designed to manage frozen path data in Splunk environments.

 **Note:** These scripts were developed with the help of ChatGPT and have been tested successfully with terabytes (TB) of data without any issues.